sandarshsridhar/wiz-spotify-connected/README.md

 ## How to run

 1. Run `npm i` in a terminal in the root of this repo.
 This will install all the necessary packages.
-2. Create a **.env** file in the root of your folder and fill in the details using **sample-env** file present in the repo as a reference.
+2. Create a file with name **.env** in the root of your folder and fill in the details using **sample-env** file present in the repo as a reference.
-    <em>Note</em>: You may have to change the router IP range depending on what your router uses.
+    <em>Note</em>: You may have to change the broadcast address depending on what your router uses.
+If you have trouble discovering lights with your router's broadcast address, please **remove that variable** from your **.env** file.
+This will make the app use the default broadcast address which is `255.255.255.255`.
 3. Run `npm run start`.
 4. Before the server is available to take requests, it gathers the IP and mac addresses of all the light bulbs in your home and saves them in its internal cache.
 5. Once the startup is done, You will see "⚡️[server]: Server is running at [http://localhost:8888](http://localhost:8888)" in your console.
 Now, your app is ready to take requests.